 And this revolution has nothing to do with guns or armies.

 This revolution has everything to do with MORALITY.

 And this is what I’ve been harping on since 2016 in the silence of VP Leni and other stalwarts from the Liberal Party and other parties.

-Perhaps they thought that democracy and its underlying values will be maintained by being silent.
+Perhaps they thought that democracy and its underlying values would be maintained by being silent.

 Only to find ourselves voiceless as the people we trust to lead us and continue our struggle and perhaps understand better about what’s at stake, disappear by the wayside and this by virtue of them conceding and in a way legitimizing the wrongdoings wrought upon by COMELEC.

-But perhaps they are right, conceding is more important right now than calling for an impartial investigation.
+But perhaps they are correct, conceding is more important right now than calling for an impartial investigation.